 When it comes to your health, both that of your mouth and your overall well-being, trust in the dentists at Dental Made Easy.
 The best way to maintain your oral health is by visiting your dentist every 6 months.
 Dental Made Easy is the best dental practice in the Forest Hills Queens, NY 11375 area and we are open on Sundays as well as late evenings.For a teeth cleaning and exam, we recommend coming into the office to book an appointment with one of our talented dental professionals.
 All new patients may also take advantage of our $99 Cleaning Special that includes an exam and x-rays.

 To set up your appointment give us a call at (844) 979-EASY (3279).
-We have offices in Forest Hills, Crown Heights and Garden City Park.
+We have offices in Forest Hills, Queens, Little Caribbean, Brooklyn and Garden City, Long Island.
 Walk-ins welcomed, we take emergencies and we are open on late nights to accommodate patients with a busy schedule.
 We hope to see you soon!